lorforlinux/docs.beagleboard.io/boards/beaglebone/ai/index.rst

     * Design materials and license can be found in the `git repository <https://git.beagleboard.org/beagleboard/beaglebone-ai>`__
     * Use of the boards or design materials constitutes an agreement to the :ref:`boards-terms-and-conditions`
     * Software images and purchase links available on the `board page <https://www.beagleboard.org/boards/beaglebone-ai>`__
+    * For export, emissions and other compliance, see :ref:`beaglebone-ai-support`

 .. image:: images/BB_AI_handheld_500px.jpg
    :width: 500